911 operators not ‘essential’ employees, why not? - NewsBreak

 Unfortunately, fewer people are willing to take a seat.

-Morgan recalls answering 60-70 calls a day and explains, “That one day was a terrible day for me, where I had three people die in an hour – that’s stressful.”
+“That one day was a terrible day for me, where I had three people die in an hour — that’s stressful,” said Morgan, who recalls answering 60-70 calls a day.

 It wasn’t the stress of the job that pushed her to retire.